Pool56/Climate-Witness-Chain-/README.md

 The solution could help by gathering real time data so as to aid reseachers such as; doctors and pharmacists to make appropriate decisions with regard to designing medical products or prescribing them.

 ### Our idea
-The idea is creation of an assistant that is able to answer query with regard to health sciences and climatic patterns.
+The idea is creation of an assistant that is able to answer queries with regard to health sciences and climatic patterns.
 The future prospects are to have the application placed on hospitals for monitoring status of patients with respiratory conditions.
 Test the application performance on pharmaceutical firms so that they could assess the performance of the medications while taking into account environmental factors.
 Lastly, the application could be integrated to other softwares that climate scientists have  such as water engineers with regard to prediction of water shortage.